Skip to content

 This graph depicts the results of calibration along the horizontal channel at 10 NEXRAD sites used to illustrate calibration stability.

 Previously, radar systems could only be calibrated once or twice a year.
-On-site personnel needed to wait for clear, rain-free days, where they could halt weather surveillance, and reorient the antenna to the azimuth angle.
+On-site personnel needed to wait for clear, rain-free days when they could halt weather surveillance and reorient the antenna to the azimuth angle.

-ZDR, often called Differential Reflectivity, serves as the basis for these calibrations.
+ZDR, often called Differential Reflectivity, is the basis for these calibrations.
 ZDR was chosen due to its importance for calculating Hydrometeor Classification.
-Once foundational dual-pol moments were calibrated to .1dB accuracy, it was found that all other data products would follow, benefitting from the improvements.
+Once foundational dual-pol moments were calibrated to .1dB accuracy; it was found that all other data products would follow, benefitting from the improvements.

-Now, next-generation calibration technology solves several of these operational challenges: first, no human interaction is involved, avoiding calibration errors, and enabling reliable network-wide calibration.
-Calibration can be performed in any weather; the new technique accounts for rain and other detrimental effects (e.g., seams, bird droppings and natural wear) on the radome, and requires no solar measurements.
+Next-generation calibration technology solves several operational challenges: first, no human interaction is involved, calibration errors are avoided, and reliable network-wide calibration is enabled.
+Calibration can be performed in any weather; the new technique accounts for rain and other detrimental effects (e.g., seams, bird droppings, and natural wear) on the radome and requires no solar measurements.
 Additionally, no hardware measurements are needed, reducing equipment needs and the opportunity for error.

 Clutter Suppression